 - You want your zucchini nice and firm, not limp and mushy.
 The best way to make it crispy on the grill is to slice it thickly (½ inch thick), get the grill hot (but not too hot), and avoid overcooking the zucchini.

 - The leftovers can be stored in the fridge in a sealed container for 3-4 days.
-It's best to use them cold as antipasti.
+It's best to enjoy them cold, antipasti-style.
 If you prefer to reheat them, do so gently in the microwave at 50% power.

 Nutrition per Serving